aryanalavade/Breast-Cancer-Detection-with-ML-Models/README.md

 4. Model Generalization: cross-validation mean, standard deviation, and training–validation gap are reported to ensure clustering stability and avoid overfitting.

 ### Project Goals
-The goal of this project is to develop and evaluate a binary classification model for breast tumor diagnosis using morphological features from the Breast Cancer Wisconsin Diagnostic dataset.
-We will compare supervised learning algorithms, including XGBoost and SVM, and explore whether unsupervised clustering (K-means) reveals natural groupings aligned with malignancy.
-We will also assess the effect of dimensionality reduction using PCA on classification accuracy and generalization.

-Given the high stakes of cancer diagnosis, we will prioritize minimizing false negatives while maintaining strong overall accuracy.
-By using low-cost nuclear morphology features instead of expensive genomic or imaging data, we aim to evaluate whether scalable, resource-efficient inputs can still achieve strong predictive performance.
-To address overfitting risks in this relatively small dataset, we will use stratified cross-validation with hyperparameter tuning inside validation folds.
-We will also analyze feature importance to improve transparency and emphasize that this model is a decision-support research prototype, not a clinical diagnostic tool.
+We aim to develop a binary classification model for breast tumors using morphological features.
+Our objectives are to:

+1. Compare Supervised Models: Evaluate the predictive performance of XGBoost and SVM.

+2. Explore Latent Patterns: Use K-means clustering to identify natural groupings in the feature space.

+3. Optimize Pipeline: Test the impact of PCA on classification accuracy and computational efficiency.

+We’re prioritizing clinical sustainability by focusing on high recall and low-cost nuclear morphology features instead of expensive genomic pipelines.
+To keep things ethically sound, we’ll use stratified cross-validation and feature importance analysis to increase model transparency, framing it as a research-based decision support tool rather than a final diagnostic authority.

 ### Expected Results
-We expect strong classification performance in distinguishing malignant from benign tumors.
-Prior work on this dataset has achieved testing accuracy near 98.7% using SVM with an RBF kernel, along with high precision and recall across evaluation splits [6].
-Based on these results, we anticipate that well-tuned SVM and XGBoost models will achieve high accuracy, strong ROC-AUC, and balanced sensitivity and specificity, particularly when thresholds are adjusted to prioritize recall in clinical contexts.

-We also expect feature importance analyses to highlight morphology-related variables, such as texture and area, as key predictors, supporting both model interpretability and clinically meaningful insights.
+We anticipate strong classification performance, as prior studies using SVM with RBF kernels on this dataset have reached accuracies near 98.7% [6].
+We expect well-tuned models to yield high ROC-AUC and balanced sensitivity.
+Furthermore, we expect feature importance analysis to identify morphology variables such as texture and areas as the most significant predictors of malignant, providing interpretable insights for clinical support.

 ## References
 [1] L. Shockney, “Breast Cancer Facts & Statistics,” National Breast Cancer Foundation, Jun.
 15, 2023. https://www.nationalbreastcancer.org/breast-cancer-facts/